TheodoreHerzfeld/cycler/README.md

 Cycler fills a very specific need:

 > I like my Kubernetes deployments to use the `latest` tag.
-What do I how do I
+How do I
 > restart my deployments whenever it gets updated in the registry?

 Cycler monitors deployments annotated with `"app.cycler.io/enable": "true"` and triggers